-The purpose of the club is to unite and reach out to all Whitworth Students, not necessarily of Asian heritage, and to create a community for exploring different Asian cultures, and events and discussions based around this theme.
+The purpose of the club is to unite and reach out to all Whitworth Students, not necessarily only those of Asian heritage, and to create a community for exploring different Asian cultures, and events and discussions based around this theme.

 We are the Computer Science club on campus.
 We host various events including programming competitions, hacking events, workshops, and industry speaker events.

-The Whitworth Anime Club watches anime on fridays from 7-9 P.M.
+We watch anime on fridays from 7-9 P.M.
 Every semester we choose 3 anime series and watch them in a teaching theater (usually Eric Johnston).
-New members are always welcome and we hope to attend SakuraCon in the spring!
+New members are always welcome!

-The Athletic Training Club is dedicated to advancing the knowledge of the field of Athletic Training to those unaware of what we do.
+The Athletic Training Club is dedicated to advancing the knowledge of the field of Athletic Training to those unaware of what an athletic trainer's role is.

 We play ultimate frisbee!
 If you like ultimate or think you might like ultimate or want to make friends with some really cool people, feel free to join us!
 All skill levels welcome.

-The Whitworth Business Club is dedicated to providing students with opportunities to improve their business acumen through outside-the-classroom learning experiences.
+The Business Club is dedicated to providing students with opportunities to improve their business acumen through outside-the-classroom learning experiences.